Assembly time: 40 minutes (printing time: 10-14 hours)

 Time to connect the motors.
 Depending on the orientation of the cable´s plugs connected to the Brain shield, the motors will rotate in one direction or the other.
-That might be useful at some point, but by default, check how to connect them to the Brain shield.
+That might be useful at some point, but by default, check how to connect them to the DEVIA Control board.
 The stepper motor drivers (red modules) must be connected as indicated.
 This is important.
 The heatsinks (small aluminium pieces with a sticky pad on them) must be placed carefully on top of the black modules not touching any metal headers.
-Otherwise, you can create a short circuit and damage the electronics.
+Otherwise, you can create a short circuit damaging the electronics.

 (skip this step if you got the CAMERA SLIDER kit version.
 The Arduino is already programmed)

 HOW TO UPLOAD the ARDUINO CODE to the DEVIA CONTROL BOARD

 a) Install the Arduino IDE on your PC from here (skip this step if you have the Arduino IDE already installed) This code has been tested and developed on IDE version 1.6.5 and later versions.
 If you have a problem compiling the code, let us know

 b) Download all the arduino files , extract the files inside the same folder in your hard drive

 c) Compile and send the code to the DEVIA control board:

 - Open the main code in /CameraSlider_V5_M0/ CameraSlider_V5_M0.ino